Cultural centers in Tehran

 1. Azari Tea house(reserve in advance)

 Just north of the train station, this large and wonderfully atmospheric chaykhaneh is justly popular with locals.
 The dizi (lamb, potato and chickpea stew) and kashk-e bademjan (eggplant fried and mashed and served with thick whey and mint) are excellent, making it a great food venue.
 It’s one of the best places in Tehran for a “traditional” Iranian dining experience.
-Sweet, hospitable smells of flavoured tobacco waft through its beautifully-restored patterned brick façade.
+Sweet, hospitable smells of flavored tobacco waft through its beautifully-restored patterned brick facade.
 The atmosphere is everything at this superbly executed establishment and a warm greeting from the staff tells you that considerate service has also been brought into the mix – an important factor in a place so ideal for foreign visitors.
 Little fluted glasses of tea are set on saucers with a satisfying clunk almost as soon as you are seated.
 Closely following are plates of succulent dates and soft, freshly-baked cookies.
 One night’s entertainment at the Azari consists of 3 different local and traditional musical acts.
 In the evening there’s live music from 8pm.
-It is highly recommanded.
+It is highly recommended.

 (Metro station: Railway Station, or use Valiasr two-way busses and get off at the last station)